-2.9.2 High-voltage DC power
+2.9.2 High voltage DC power

-In data centers today, many businesses pay increasingly expensive electric bills and are running out of power.
-The zEnterprise CPC High Voltage Direct Current power feature adds nominal 380 to 520 volt DC input power capability to the existing System z, universal 3 phase, 50/60 hertz, totally redundant power capability (nominal 200 - 240VAC or 380 - 415VAC or 480VAC).
-It allows CPCs to directly use the high voltage DC distribution in new, green data centers.
+The zEnterprise CPC High Voltage Direct Current power feature adds nominal 380 to 520 Volt DC input power capability to the existing System z, universal 3 phase, 50/60 hertz, totally redundant power capability (nominal 200-240VAC or 380-415VAC or 480VAC).
+It allows CPCs to directly use the high voltage DC distribution as shown in Figure 2-20.
 A direct HV DC data center power design can improve data center energy efficiency by removing the need for a DC to AC inversion step.

-The zEnterprise CPCs bulk power supplies have been modified to support HV DC so the only difference in shipped hardware to implement the option is the DC line cords.
+The zEnterprise CPCs bulk power supplies have been modified to support HV DC so the only difference in shipped HW to implement the option is the DC line cords.
 Because HV DC is a new technology, there are multiple proposed standards.
-The zEnterprise CPC supports both ground-referenced and dual polarity HV DC supplies, such as +/- 190V or +/- 260V, or +380V, and so on.
-Beyond the data center, UPS, and power distribution energy savings, a zEnterprise CPC run on HV DC power will draw 1 - 3% less input power.
-HV DC does not change the number of line cords that a system requires.
+The zEnterprise CPC supports both ground referenced and dual polarity HV DC supplies. such as +/-190V or +/-260V, or +380V, and so on.
+Beyond the data center UPS and power distribution energy savings, a zEnterprise CPC run on HV DC power will draw 1-3% less input power.
+HV DC does not change the number of line cords a system requires.